menu icon

 Entry requirements

-A minimum of an upper second-class Bachelor’s degree in a relevant subject from a UK university or an overseas qualification of an equivalent standard.
+A minimum of an upper second-class Bachelors degree in a relevant subject from a UK university or an overseas qualification of an equivalent standard.

 University information

 UCL (University College London) is consistently ranked among the top ten universities in the world, conducting leading research across a wide range of subject areas.
-Throughout its long and prestigious history, it has inspired and educated countless minds and produced 30 Nobel prize recipients.
-With one campus located in the heart of Bloomsbury and a second campus in vibrant east London, the university is home to around 42,000 students...more
+Throughout its long and prestigious history, it has inspired and educated countless minds and produced over 30 Nobel prize recipients.
+With one campus located in the heart of Bloomsbury and a second campus in vibrant east London, the university is home to over 50,000 students...more